TayKaiJun/gdrive_heroku/README.md

 ### .json Files

 Currently, these JSON files contains the credentials needed for the Google APIs to work.
-Becareful to update the names of the files in the "main.py" code should these files be renamed, otherwise there will be errors.
+Becareful to update the names of the files in the `main.py` code should these files be renamed, otherwise there will be errors.

-Example:
+**Example:**
 ```
 credentials = ServiceAccountCredentials.from_json_keyfile_name("gsheet_credentials.json", scope)
 ```